Le Château-d'Almenêches

 Le Château-d'Almenêches (/fr/; literally 'The Château of Almenêches') is a commune in the Orne department in north-western France.

 Geography

 The commune of is made up of the following villages and hamlets, Les Planches, Ménil Gautier, Le Parc, La Chaise, Le Grand Chemin, La Huetterie, Maroger, L'Oliverie and Château-d'Almenêches.

 Le Château-d'Almenêches along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

-Le Château-d'Almenêches has a total of 8 water courses running through it, two rivers The Orne, and The Don.
+Le Château-d'Almenêches has a total of 8 water courses running through it, two rivers Orne, and Don.
 The other six watercourses are all streams, the Querpont, The Plessis, la Gironde, The Essards, The Fausse Rivière, & the Essarts.

 Transport

 Surdon station, located in the commune, is a railway junction with connections to Argentan, Caen, Paris, Le Mans and Granville.